 - Which payment method to use for VA’s in the Philippines and in other countries.

-- Which has the lowest fees and has the least hassle.
+- Which has the lowest fees and is a least hassle.

 - Reliable and no frequent issues.

-- Don’t know other payment methods to use that the client or employer agrees.
+- Don’t know or looking for other paypal alternatives or payment methods to use that the client or employer agrees.